abdursujon/problem-solving-patterns/README.md

 - Type this command in your terminal: git clone https://github.com/abdursujon/problem-solving-patterns.git
 - Open the folder in vscode or whatever IDE you prefer.

+# How to get update that are made on the repository
+- Type command: git pull origin main

 ## Pattern Covered
 - Two Pointers x
 - Fast And Slow Pointers x